Azure/Health-Data-and-AI-Blueprint/deployment.md

 A browser window appears asking for credentials.
 Log in using the credentials for the Chris\_CareLineManager account.
 The PowerShell window shows the progress of the upload.
 (If permissions are not set correctly, this step results in an error.
-For more information see "Grant permissions in Azure Active Directory" in the deployment documentation for more information.
+For more information, see "Grant permissions in Azure Active Directory" in the deployment documentation for more information.